edgurgel/verk/README.md

 ## Error tracking

 One can track when jobs start and finish or fail.
+This can be useful to build metrics around the jobs.
+The `QueueStats` handler does some kind of metrics using these events: https://github.com/edgurgel/verk/blob/master/lib/verk/queue_stats.ex

 Verk has an Event Manager that notify the following events:

 * `Verk.Events.JobStarted`
 * `Verk.Events.JobFinished`